spacecatpixel/lokidocs/SNFullGuide.md

 `print_sn_key`

 The Service Node Public Key is used to identify our Service Node within the list of Service Nodes currently on the network.

-You can jump onto https://lokitestnet.com/ to see if your service Node is in the list or we can continue in the terminal to output the same information.
+You can jump onto https://lokiblocks.com/ to see if your Service Node is in the list or we can continue in the terminal to output the same information.

+>If you are running your Service Node on testnet go to https://lokitestnet.com/ instead.

 We will want to know the current block height, type `status` into the daemon and it will output this information.
 Once we have the block height we can then check the current Service Nodes on the network at our specified block height.